 Implementation of the National Policy Statement for Highly Productive Land is subject to a regional planning process.
 The mapping of highly productive land, as per the definition in the National Policy Statement, has not yet been notified by the Canterbury Regional Council.
-The interim definition of highly productive land is land that is Land Use Capability Class 1, 2, or 3 (with some exceptions relating to identified growth areas).
+The interim definition of highly productive land in the current National Policy Statement (September 2022), is land that is Land Use Capability Class 1, 2, or 3 (with some exceptions relating to identified growth areas).
 For the purposes of the Spatial Plan, these Land Use Capability Classes have been shown in Map 12, noting that exceptions do apply.
 Map 12 is not determinative of the identification of highly productive land for inclusion, by way of maps, in the Canterbury Regional Policy Statement as required by the National Policy Statement for Highly Productive Land.